 The Office of the Pardon Attorney assists the President in the exercise of executive clemency.
 Under the Constitution, the President’s clemency power extends only to federal criminal offenses.
 Requests for executive clemency for federal offenses are directed to the Pardon Attorney for investigation and review.
 The Pardon Attorney prepares the Department’s recommendation to the President for final disposition of each application.
 Executive clemency may take several forms, including pardon, commutation of sentence, remission of fine or restitution and reprieve.

-We are always hiring volunteer legal and non-legal college interns.
+We are always hiring volunteer legal and non-legal college interns and externs.
 See below information and instructions for submitting an application for consideration.

 Volunteer Job Description